1972–2000 viceprincipal,

 for children and adults (in Danish).

-Developed
+Developed ADT/HSAS/JIAS/JIAS (Auditory

-ADT/HSAS/JIAS/JST (Auditory Discrimination Training/Hemisphere Specific
+Discrimination Training/Hemisphere Specific Auditory Stimulation/Johansen

-– Johansen Sound Therapy is IADT Individualized
+is IADT Individualized

-Auditory Discrimination Training through IHSAS Individualized
+Auditory Discrimination Training through

-Hemisphere Specific Auditory Stimulation using newly developed computer technology
+Hemisphere Specific Auditory Stimulation using newly developed computer technology and

-for use at home or at school.
-Please also take a look at www.sensograph.com).
+use at home or at school)=.

-Author of books and
+Author of books and several articles on hearing,

-several articles on hearing, (C)APD, language development and developmental
+(C)APD, language development and developmental

 dyslexia.